Why Attend a kza on-demand workshop?

 - Apply the correct guidelines depending on the category of E/M service.

 Pain management is a complex field, and providers face intense scrutiny from many payors.

 Whether performed in-office or in the ASC, most pain procedures are subject to detailed and restrictive coverage policies.
 Physicians who remain unaware of these policies risk denials, revenue loss, and potential audits and paybacks.

-This one-day, intensive, fast-paced course covers the most critical issues for this unique specialty.
+This intensive 6 module Webinar series covers the most critical issues for this unique specialty.
 It’s packed with the knowledge and tools providers and their staff need to understand payor policies, get paid accurately, and improve the bottom line.

-Using actual payor coverage policy samples for pain treatment, we’ll show you how to incorporate payor policy guidance into your daily practice.
-You’ll learn how to dissect the clinical criteria and diagnosis codes used in payor policies to create the must-have documentation to justify coverage.
+Using examples of payor coverage policy samples for pain treatment, we will show you how to incorporate payor policy guidance into your daily practice.
+You will learn how to dissect the clinical criteria to create the must-have documentation to justify coverage.

-And if you’re looking for detailed instruction on procedure coding, this course has nearly three hours of it.
-You’ll learn interventional procedure coding for spine, joint, soft tissue, tendon, nerve block injections, PRP and more – using real case examples.
-2020 changes to interventional procedure codes, including new genicular nerve codes, will also be covered.
+You’ll learn interventional procedure coding for spine, joint, soft tissue, tendon, nerve block injections, PRP and more, 2023 changes to interventional procedure codes.

 The 2020 AANS Managing Coding & Reimbursement Challenges in Neurosurgery course has been serving the neurosurgical community for more than 20 years.
 It provides a valuable coding and reimbursement education that is unique in neurosurgery.
 The course is instructed by a faculty of physician experts and coding consultants who are leaders in code development, revision and valuation of CPT.